Reading Time: 6 minutes

 Natural Habitat and Ecology

 Sawtoothed grain beetles are not field pests.
-They do not attack crops in the field but infest stored and processed products.
-They live inside cracks of machinery, storage bins, and packaging.
+They do not attack crops in the field but infest the stored and processed products.
+They live inside cracks of the walls and machinery, storage bins, and packaging equipment, everywhere.

-They are particularly adapted to survive in the dust and residue of flour mills and grain handling facilities.
+They can survive in the dust of flour mills and grain handling facilities.
 This makes them hard to control once established.

 • Homes: pantries, cupboards, dried cereals, pasta, pet food, spices.